 The AKG 712 PRO deliver a great sound for critical listening.
-They're very comfortable headphones but are a bit bulky and cumbersome for everyday use.
-They also have an open-back design that leaks a lot and won't block much noise, which is not ideal for loud, noisy commutes.
+They're super comfortable headphones with a few more accessories than the K701 or the K702.
+However, like the previous models, they're a bit bulky and cumbersome for everyday use.
+They also have an open-back design that improves their overall sound quality but leaks a lot and won't block much noise, which is not ideal for loud, noisy commutes.

 - Great audio reproduction.

 - Bulky and unstable headphones.

 The AKG 712 PRO have the same retro design as the AKG 702 and AKG 701.
 They are super comfortable headphones with large ear cups that are well padded.
 They're decently built but have a lot of moving parts in the headband mechanism that's susceptible to wear and tear.
 Unfortunately, they offer no audio controls and are a little too bulky for everyday casual use.